scientifichackers/zproc/README.md

 -   The state only gets updated if you do it directly.<br>
     This means that if you mutate objects inside the state, they wont get reflected in the global state.

--   The state should be pickle-able
+-   The state should be pickle-able.

 -   It runs an extra Process for managing the state.<br>
     Its fairly lightweight though, and shouldn't add too much weight to your application.